How to Choose the Best Arabic Dialect for your Next Translation Project

 Arabic is spoken in 22 countries distributed in almost 12.9 million square kilometers.
 This is a huge area with different cultures and business challenges.

-In this article, I will explain different variants of the Arabic language and how it can affect your next translation project.
+In this article, I will explain different variants of the Arabic language and how they can affect your next translation project.

 Let’s start with an answer to this question.

 How many dialects does the Arabic language have?

 You can consider each Arab country has it is own dialect.
 I would go far and say that inside every country you may find different sub-dialects.
 However, you only need to know the three main variants of Arabic when it comes to translation work.

 A. Classical Arabic Language: The Language of the Quran

 This is the original format or level of the language.
 Classical Arabic structures and vocabulary are no longer used in the daily lives of Arabic language speakers.